pattjoshi/interview-Q-A/oops.md

 # Can you explain the concept of exception handling in Java?

+- Exception handling is a mechanism in Java that allows you to handle errors or exceptional situations that may occur during the execution of a program.
+-  In Java, an exception is an event that occurs during the execution of a program that disrupts the normal flow of the program's instructions.

+Exception handling in Java involves three main components:

+- **Try:** A try block contains the code that may throw an exception.
+You enclose the code that may throw an exception in a try block.

+- **Catch:** A catch block contains the code that handles the exception.
+If an exception occurs in the try block, the catch block is executed to handle the exception.

+- **Finally:** A finally block contains code that is always executed.

 # Can you explain the difference between a final, finally and finalize in Java?

+- **final** is used to declare variables, methods, and classes  **value cannot be changed.**

+- **finally** is used in exception **handling to execute** code regardless of whether an exception occurs or not

+-  **finalize** is a method that can be overridden to perform cleanup operations before an object is garbage collected.